dfsp-spirit/fsbrain/README.md

 ![Vissubcortical](./web/fsbrain_vis_subcortical.png?raw=true "Subcortical visualization using FreeSurfer ASEG structures.
 Rendered with fsbrain.")

 It is also possible to hide a subset of the subcortical structures by passing `NAN` as their respective data value.
+See [examples/subcortical/](./examples/subcortical/) for a full example app.

 ### Example Notebooks